Volkswagen ID.5 GTX new car review

 Driving experience

-There's quite a change with this updated ID.5 GTX compared to the powertrain originally offered in this model.
-The most significant difference is the introduction of Volkswagen's latest APP550 drive unit, which offers significantly more power, along (rather counter-intuitively) with reduced energy consumption.
-Specifically, the ID.5 GTX (like the latest version of its ID.4 GTX showroom stablemate) now puts out 340PS, 41PS more than before.
-Which means that the sprint to 62mph from rest now takes just 5.4 seconds (though the 112mph top speed remains the same).
-Yet at the same time, driving range (from the same 77kWh usable-capacity battery) is now rated at 327 miles, which is around 20 miles more than before: all good.
+This ID.5 GTX improved considerably in late 2023 when Volkswagen introduced into it an upgraded APP550 drive unit, which offered significantly more power, along (rather counter-intuitively) with reduced energy consumption.
+Specifically, the ID.5 GTX (like the current version of its ID.4 GTX showroom stablemate) puts out 340PS.
+Which means that the sprint to 62mph from rest takes just 5.4 seconds, en route to a 112mph top speed.
+Driving range from the car's 77kWh usable-capacity battery is now rated at 331 miles.

 + More